AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 ## Updates in July 2023

 +++**Maintenance Update on July 27, 2023**

+**Tags and checklist items not working correctly in the project board view**

+_Boards_

+Tags and checklist items have been removed from the board view of projects, because they are not part of the Workfront tasks and cannot be shared between users.

 **"[!UICONTROL Enable system-wide]" and "[!UICONTROL View system-wide]" represent different functionality**